yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Materials Science in Python using pymatgen](http://matgenb.materialsvirtuallab.org/).
 A series of python notebooks using the [pymatgen](http://pymatgen.org/) package and [materials project](http://materialsproject.org) API for materials science.

+* [Applied Elasticity](https://github.com/jeevanjyoti4/elasticity): A collection of notebooks used to determine solutions to some classical 2D elasticity problems.
+These were mostly live coded during class hours by [Jeevanjyoti Chakraborty](http://www.facweb.iitkgp.ac.in/~jeevanjyoti) as part of the course "Applied Elasticity" in the Mechanical Engineering Department of the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/).

 ### Earth Science and Geo-Spatial data

 * [EarthPy](http://earthpy.org), a collection of IPython notebooks with a focus on Earth Sciences, from [whale tracks](http://earthpy.org/analyzing-whale-tracks.html) to the [flow of the Amazon](http://earthpy.org/earthpy-basemap-amazon.html).